Golf Related FAQs

 A: In concept, Skins is very much a Match play format, but it is usually

-skin 'carries over' to the next hole, doubling its worth.
-At the end of the
+the skin 'carries over' to the next hole, doubling its worth.
+At the end of the game, each player

 A: The Scramble is probably the most-common format for team tournaments.
 It can